Jamesy Boy

 Jamesy Boy is a 2014 American biographical crime drama film directed by Trevor White and written by White and Lane Shadgett.
 The film stars Spencer Lofranco, Mary-Louise Parker, Taissa Farmiga, Ving Rhames, and James Woods.
 It tells the true story of ex-convict James Burns.
-The film was released in North America on January 3, 2014 through video on demand, and in a limited release on January 17, 2014 by Phase 4 Films.
+The film was released in North America on January 3, 2014 through video on demand, and in a limited theatrical release on January 17, 2014 by Phase 4 Films.

 Plot

 At age eighteen, James Burns is imprisoned for selling guns and possession of drugs.
-Four years earlier, his mother Tracy attempts to enroll him in school, but he is turned away due to his criminal record and recent stint in juvenile detention.
+Three years earlier, his mother, Tracy, attempts to enroll him in school, but he is turned away due to his criminal record and recent stint in a youth detention center.
 One night, James meets Crystal and Drew after they steal from a convenience store, and befriends them.
-Crystal tells James about Roc, a gangster they work for and offers him a chance to meet him.
-After learning that James is up to no good, Tracy attempts to intervene but James rebukes her and indicates he has no plans to attend school.
+Crystal tells James about Roc, a gangster they work for, and offers him a chance to meet him.
+After learning that James is up to no good, Tracy attempts to intervene, but James rebukes her and indicates he has no plans to attend school.
 James removes his house arrest ankle bracelet and leaves past curfew.

 James meets Roc and becomes his getaway driver for an armed robbery.
 However, Roc and his partner Drew are ambushed and held at gunpoint, but James sneaks inside and saves them.
 Impressed, Roc accepts James as a member of his crew.
 Crystal seduces James, who soon also meets Sarah, a timid cashier whose father owns a local convenience store.
 At a strip club, James and Drew burst into the back office to retrieve owed money for Roc, but it goes awry when they are subdued and beaten by the bouncers.
 In the parking lot, James breaks into the man's vehicle and steals a duffel bag full of guns.
 Roc is furious and demands that James fix his mistake.
 James and Crystal have a fight, and he leaves her.

 Meanwhile, James befriends Sarah and begins a relationship with her.
 He tries to leave Roc's crew, but Roc guilt trips him into selling the guns before he does.
-James and Drew meet another crew to sell the guns, but the exchange goes wrong resulting in a shootout.
+James and Drew meet another crew to sell the guns, but the exchange goes wrong, resulting in a shootout.
 The police arrive while James and Drew escape.
 James escapes to Sarah's house and tells her to pack so they can leave together, but she refuses.
 The police arrest James soon after.